curl/everything-curl/sourcecode-contributing.md

 commit someone else's work, and make sure that you have your own user and email setup correctly in git before you commit!

-The author and the *-by: lines are of course there to make sure we give the proper credit in the project.
+The author and the *-by: lines are, of course, there to make sure we give the proper credit in the project.
 We do not want to take someone else's work without clearly attributing where it comes from.
 Giving correct credit is of utmost importance!

 ### Who decides what goes in?

-First, it might not be obvious to everyone but there is of course only a limited set of people that can actually merge commits into the actual official git repository.
+First, it might not be obvious to everyone but there is, of course, only a limited set of people that can actually merge commits into the actual official git repository.
 Let's call them the core team.